 Abuse of resource materials shall be defined as mutilating, destroying, concealing, or stealing such materials.
-Computer misuse shall be defined as unauthorized or illegal use or destruction of computer software or hardware through the DBU Computer and Technology Department or through any programs, terminals, or freestanding computer owned, leased, or operated by DBU or any of its academic units.
+Computer misuse shall be defined as unauthorized or illegal use or destruction of computer software or hardware through the DBU Information Technology Department or through any programs, terminals, or freestanding computer owned, leased, or operated by DBU or any of its academic units.

 Classroom misconduct shall be defined as any conduct by a student during a class meeting which is disrespectful of another person or disrupts the progress and continuation of the class in the judgment of the instructor, regardless of the time and location for the class meeting.
+This includes texting, surfing the web, earbud/Bluetooth use, etc.